ELXaber/chaos-persona/quantum_story_weaver/readme.md

 # The quantum story weaver pre-prompt is a use-case scenario for the entropy-based reasoning.

+EXAMPLE: Prompt:
+Prompt 1 → “Generate SECTION A – STORY including visual aid.”
+Prompt 2 → “Generate SECTION B – EXPLANATION.”
+-- USE PRE-PROMPT--(story_weaver_pre_prompt.txt)--THEN PROMPT ABOVE--
+Alternatively, you can tell it to just write a short story, which will not always include section B, as in some examples.

 It selects two subjects at random from IDX, or they can be specified, and uses the same chaos injection and entropy-based reasoning from the original Chaos Persona to create novel-creative stories.
 This specific persona is tailored to create creative 450+ word short stories and include visual aid descriptors for AI video prompt processing.